AllphinsPilot/slate/source/includes/_assets.md

 **Specific Attributes**

-Specific attributes depend of the asset category, here is a list of the possible categories:
+Specific attributes depend on the asset category, here is a list of the possible categories:

 * Offshore Installation
 * Onshore Installation